 In its 2023 Future of Jobs report, the World Economic Forum found that companies reported just 41% of their employees bridged skills gaps with additional training.
 That’s down slightly from 2023.
 The organization also notes that “formulating effective reskilling and upskilling strategies for the next five years is essential for maximizing business performance.”

 Even if your company has upskilled some of its workers, it likely hasn’t upskilled all of them.
-Its ability to be competitive in the market going forward is going to be dictated not by how well it can hire increasingly difficult-to-find high-skilled talent but by how well it helps existing employees upskill and learn on the job.
+Its ability to be competitive in the market going forward is going to be dictated not by how well it can hire increasingly difficult-to-find high-skilled talent but by how well it helps existing employees upskill and learn on the job, preparing them to assume leadership roles within their respective fields.

 How do I incorporate upskilling into my program?

 Mentoring and upskilling go hand-in-hand.
 You can easily make upskilling a key objective for your mentoring program when you design the program for that purpose.
-While upskilling can come naturally within other mentoring programs, you’re likely to get the best results when your program structure is focused on skill development.
+While upskilling can come naturally within other mentoring programs, you’re likely to get the best results when your program structure is focused on skill development and knowledge transfer.
+Mentoring programs facilitate knowledge transfer by allowing experienced mentors to impart their expertise to less experienced mentees, enhancing professional growth and career development through regular interactions and targeted learning sessions.

 Begin by doing the following:

 Matching the skill-haves with the skill-nots is not always easy.
-However, when using mentor matching software, you can dramatically reduce the time, effort, and difficulty of answering these questions and making those pairs.
+However, when using mentor matching software (mentoring software), you can dramatically reduce the time, effort, and difficulty of answering these questions and making those pairs.
 All it takes is setting up your enrollment survey to focus on skills.
-Then, when you run the software to match participants, you can focus on pairing individuals based on these skill gaps.
+Then, when you run your mentoring software to match participants, you can focus on pairing individuals based on these skill gaps.

 But what happens when you have far more mentors than mentees?
 That’s going to be a common problem in any mentoring program, but especially one where you’re trying to upskill employees.
 The answer may be to focus on different mentoring formats, such as group mentoring or shorter-term flash mentoring/micro mentoring